 Follow @JCParking on Twitter for daily updates.

-Are You One Of The Thousands Which Still Needs Help After Hurricane Sandy?
+Are You One Of The Thousands Who Still Need Help After Hurricane Sandy?

 The Legal Services of New Jersey Hurricane Sandy Hotline is here to help.
 All New Jersey residents with civil legal problems caused by Superstorm Sandy or the aftermath are encouraged to call 1-888-222-5765.